 The shelter should have scanned the animal and be able to tell you if it is microchipped or not.
 Some shelters implant microchips into every animal that gets adopted.
 Check with the shelter if the pet has a microchip, get the number and register it in your name.
 Most veterinary clinics have microchip scanners and can scan your new pet for a microchip when you take your new pet to the vet.

 Although it’s very rare, microchips can fail and become undetectable by a scanner.
 Problems with the actual scanners are also possible.
-Human error can also lead to a microchip not being found, for instance: the microchip might have migrated a few centimeters down towards the leg and the person scanning for the microchip is only scanning between the shoulder-blades (where it gets implanted).
-Some of the animal-related factors include animals that won’t stay still or struggle too much while being scanned, the animal having long, matted hair near the microchip implantation site, excessive fat deposits in the region of implantation and a metal collar.
+Human error can also lead to a microchip not being found, for instance: the microchip might have migrated a few centimetres down towards the leg and the person scanning for the microchip is only scanning between the shoulder-blades (where it gets implanted).
+Some of the animal-related factors include animals that won’t stay still or struggle too much while being scanned, the animal has long, matted hair near the microchip implantation site, excessive fat deposits in the region of implantation and a metal collar.

 Your pet will need to be implanted with an ISO microchip before it will be allowed into that country.
 But countries differ widely on their importation rules, including various regulations about required vaccinations and quarantine periods once the animal enters that country.
 By doing research beforehand your pet’s relocation can go smoothly.
-Contact the country to determine their requirements regarding microchips as well as vaccinations, certificates, etc. When your animal is in the new country, remember to link the microchip number to a company there.
+Contact the country to determine its requirements regarding microchips as well as vaccinations, certificates, etc. When your animal is in the new country, remember to link the microchip number to a company there.

 Once your pet is microchipped, there are three things you need to do: